Symplectic foliated fillings of sphere cotangent bundles: Background

 \subsection{Foliated cotangent bundle}

 We now give a class of examples for symplectic and contact foliations.
 Let $X$ be a manifold of dimension $n$, and $\F$ is a foliation of dimension $k$.
-The {\em leafwise cotangent bundle} $T^*\F$ is a vector bundle $\pi:T^*\F \to X$ with pullback foliation $\pi^*\F$.
-We claim that the canonical symplectic form on the leaves extends to a closed two-form on $T^*\F$.
+The {\em foliated cotangent bundle} $T^*\F$ is a vector bundle $\pi:T^*\F \to X$ with pullback foliation $\pi^*\F$.
+We construct a closed two-form on $T^*\F$ that is equal to the canonical symplectic form on the leaves.
 By choosing a splitting of the tangent bundle $TX=T\F \oplus T\F^\perp$, a cotangent vector on the foliation $\xi \in T^*\F$ extends to a cotangent vector $\hat \xi$ in $T^*X$.
-Define a one-form $\alpha \in \Om^1(M)$ as follows
+The one-form $\lam \in \Om^1(T^*\F)$ defined as